 Pick a crate that's safe and sturdy.
 Your dog should be able to comfortably stand up and turn around in the crate.
 You can get a crate pad to make it feel more like a bed and a crate cover.
 Some dogs feel safer in a covered crate.
 You’ll want to start crate training slowly if your dog is not used to being in a crate.
 Let them go in and check it out.
 Give them lots of treats and praise.
 Once the dog has decided the crate is a fun place, you can close the door with them inside the crate.
 Don’t leave them alone just yet.
 After doing this a few times, start by leaving the room for a few minutes, then come back and let the dog out.
 After a few more times, you can leave the house for a few minutes.
 As your dog builds confidence in the crate you can leave them for longer and longer periods of time.
 Do not leave your dog’s collar on in the crate.
 There is a risk of the collar getting caught and choking the dog.
 You can leave the collar near the crate in case of an emergency.

-If your dog isn’t comfortable in a crate or you don’t want to use one, but you also don’t want your pup having free run of the house while you’re out, consider making up a room just for them.
+If your dog isn’t comfortable in a crate or you don’t want to use one, but you also don’t want your pup having free run of the house while you’re out, consider making up a room just for them or penning off a portion of your room with a pet fence.
 It could be a bedroom, the kitchen or a guest room.
 Don’t leave anything on the floor they can chew or destroy, and avoid leaving rawhide bones or chews that require supervised chewing to prevent them from choking or swallowing pieces that are too big.
 You can leave a water dish for your dog so they can get a drink if they need one.

 If you have a particularly social pup or a dog that gets destructive when home alone, you might want to consider daycare.
 While it can be costly, daycare provides social opportunities and supervision for your pup.
 You could also consider only sending them to daycare a few days a week and letting them relax at home on their days off.